ml-and-vis/ROCKAD/README.md

 *Mac/Apple Silicon*

-Unfortunately, some of the "all_extras" dependencies do not work on Mac silicon later than and on M1 Chips.
+Unfortunately, some of the "all_extras" dependencies do not work on Apple silicon later than and on M1 Chips.
 Especially numba is causing problems.
 Therefore, we recommend to install the dependencies via the "macm1-requirements.txt" if you are using an apple product.